-Kemp Library provides graduate students with opportunities to acquire, process, and apply information in pursuit of their academic and career goals.
+Kemp Library provides students with opportunities to acquire, process and apply information in pursuit of their academic and career goals.
 Library faculty and staff offer a wide variety of traditional and innovative services.

-While the library continues building and sharing its print collections, it also provides digital ebooks and electronic course reserves.
-The library licenses a wide variety of full-text databases, most of which are accessible both on and off campus.
+While the library continues building and sharing its print collections, it also provides digital e-books and electronic course reserves.
+The library licenses a wide variety of full-text databases, most of which are accessible both on- and off-campus.
 Kemp Library also provides interlibrary loan and document delivery services to supplement its holdings.

-Kemp Library is also a repository of federal and state (Pennsylvania) documents and includes an Instructional Materials/Educational Resources collection of textbooks, courses of study, children's and young adult literature and other materials in support of teacher education programs.
-Assistive technology is available in the library to make its resources fully accessible to differently-abled
+Kemp Library is also a repository of federal and state (Pennsylvania) documents and includes an Instructional Materials/Educational Resources collection of textbooks, courses of study, children's and young adult literature and other materials in support of our teacher education programs.
+Assistive technology is available in the library to make its resources fully accessible to differently abled students.

 As Kemp Library takes full advantage of new products, new formats for information, and new delivery systems, its instructional role has never been more pronounced.
 The most effective approach to a research project changes from year to year, or even semester to semester.
-To keep current, graduate students are invited to take full advantage of the library's services.
+To keep current, students and faculty are invited to take full advantage of the library's reference services, to participate in group instruction offered by its public services librarians, and to check the library Web site, www.esu.edu/library, to see what changes have been made